With my wife and frequent co-author,

 My long term research interests have been in the areas of:

 In recent years I have become interested in mathematical visualization, and one of my major ongoing projects is the development and continued improvement of a program called 3D-XplorMath for MacOS X. This is a tool for aiding in the visualization of a wide variety of mathematical objects and processes.
 Based on what I have learned from my experience in writing this program, I wrote an essay called "The Visualization of Mathematics: Towards a Mathematical Exploratorium" that appeared in the June/July 1999 issue of the Notices of the American Mathematical Society.
-With the help of Xah Lee, I have created a Gallery of visualizations produced using 3D-XplorMath.
+With the help of Xah Lee, and Luc Benard I have created a Gallery of visualizations, mostly produced using 3D-XplorMath.

 I have also recently been thinking about integrable, one-dimensional wave equations---an area that is usually referred to as soliton mathematics.
 I wrote an expository article for the Bulletin of the AMS (October 1997 issue) called The Symmetries of Solitons.
+And I was invited to contribute an article called Linear and Nonlinear Waves and Solitons, to The Princeton Companion to Mathematics,( T. Gower Ed., Princeton Univ.
+Press 2008, 234-239).

 Here is a link to my book The Geometrization of Physics,